All-Hands-AI/OpenHands/agenthub/micro/manager/prompt.md

 - If the action is "finish", but the full task is not done yet, you should continue to delegate to one of the agents below to until the full task is finished.
 - If the action is "reject", it means the delegated agent is not capable of the task you send to.
-You should either consider whether the inputs are accurate enough, and whether another delegate would be able to solve the task, OR call the `reject` action.
+You should revisit the input you send to the delegate, and consider whether any other delegate would be able to solve the task.
+If you cannot find a proper delegate agent, or the delegate attempts keep failing, call the `reject` action.

 ## Agents